Chapter 1: Elm: Constraints That Free You

 You lose flexibility.
 Sometimes you just want to mutate a value and move on.
 Elm won’t let you.
 You have to do it the “right” way, even when the shortcut would probably work.

 For some projects, these costs aren’t worth it.
 If you’re prototyping, exploring, or building something simple, React’s flexibility is valuable.
 You want to move fast, not satisfy a strict compiler.
-Doubly so if React has become second nature: when going fast, using familiar tools is a win in and of itself!
-And honestly, for most projects today, React is still the pragmatic choice—and that’s perfectly fine.
+Doubly so if React is already in your bones: when you need speed, familiar tools win.
+And honestly, for most projects today, React is still the pragmatic choice, and that’s perfectly fine.

 And, to be completely honest: At this point I personally prefer Elm even for the occasional whimsical side-project that won’t hurt a fly no matter how hard it crashes.
 As you’ll hopefully discover for yourself before too long: Elm is kind of addictive, and fun to work with!